-“How Many More Times” is the ninth and final track on Plant/Page/Jones/Bonham’s 1969 debut album, Led Zeppelin.
+“How Many More Times” is the ninth and final track on Plant/Page/Jones/Bonham’s debut album, Led Zeppelin.

 John Mendelsohn of Rolling Stone called “How Many More Times” the album’s “most representative cut”.
 Mendelsohn especially complimented Page’s guitar solo and Bonham’s drumming.

-This song is also included in my newest Spotify playlist: Stormbringers & Mammoth Riff Riders, a heavy package of big lumbering brontosaurus riffs to kick out coronavirus.
-Other than Led Zeppelin there’s also old school veterans from the likes of Deep Purple, Thin Lizzy, Black Sabbath, Judas Priest, Grand Funk Railroad, Kiss, AC/DC, et al.
+This song is also included in my in-progress Spotify playlist: Stormbringers & Mammoth Riff Riders, a heavy package of big lumbering brontosaurus riffs to kick out coronavirus.
+Aside from Led Zeppelin there are old school veterans from the likes of Deep Purple, Thin Lizzy, Black Sabbath, Judas Priest, Grand Funk Railroad, Kiss, AC/DC, et al.

 Speaking of the video up above, Plant, Page, Jones, and Bonham are such a powerhouse of the godforsaken rockers, dontcha think?

 💧 You might also like LED ZEPPELIN: PHYSICAL GRAFFITI.